 The CCWG's focus is on the Auction Proceed funds that are currently available without any assumption that additional funds will become available in the future.
 The role of this CCWG is to identify and to evaluate possible mechanisms to disburse funds received through auctions from the 2012 gTLD application round.
 Therefore, the CCWG has focused on developing recommendations that will enable the disbursement of the funds in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).

-The CCWG agrees with the Board’s assessment that proceeds should be allocated in tranches over a period of years, regardless of the mechanism implemented.
+The CCWG agrees with the Board’s assessment that proceeds should be allocated in tranches over a period of several years, regardless of the mechanism implemented.
 This would help ensure that the Board is meeting its obligations and allow for adjustments to the framework as needed, noting that changes may have legal, operational, and cost impacts.
 Tranches may be used to fund large grants over a period of years or to support projects that could be funded in a shorter period.
 Similarly, smaller grants could be distributed in a single fund transfer.

 CCWG Recommendation #6: The selected mechanism must be implemented to enable the availability of funds for a specific round as well as the disbursement of the funds for selected projects in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).